On the equivalence of contraction and Koopman approaches for nonlinear stability and control

 The main contributions of this paper are: \begin{itemize} \item[1)] Showing the equivalence between contraction and Koopman approaches for stability analysis of nonlinear systems.
-The stability conditions for autonomous and time-varying nonlinear systems in the Koopman framework imply the contraction of the system; and the converse results also hold true.
+The stability conditions for autonomous and time-varying nonlinear systems in the Koopman framework imply contraction of the systems; and the converse results also hold true.
 We give the results for both equilibria and limit cycles with explicit constructions.

-\item[2)] Establishing the links between contraction control metric (CCM)---a concept to characterise \emph{universal stabilisability} of nonlinear systems \cite{MANSLO}---and the stabilisability in the Koopman framework. \item[3)] The constructive solutions in our converse results are obtained by some interesting links between the Koopman method and Kazantzis-Kravaris-Luenberger (KKL) observers.
-The relevant results are of interest on their own. \end{itemize}
+\item[2)] Establishing the links between control contraction metric (CCM) -- a concept to characterize \emph{universal stabilizability} of nonlinear systems \cite{MANSLO} -- and stabilizability of the lifted linear systems in the Koopman framework.

+\item[3)] The constructive solutions in our converse results are obtained from some novel interesting links between the Koopman operator method and Kazantzis-Kravaris-Luenberger (KKL) observers \cite{BER}.
+The relevant results are of interest on their own.

 \item[4)] An useful byproduct of the proposed equivalence between Koopman and contraction approaches is that we may learn contraction metrics for stable nonlinear systems from pure trajectory data. \end{itemize}